phoenixreisen/nassi/README.md

 ![Gin and Tonic](./examples/ex0.jpg "Gin and Tonic")

-As you can see, each line of the input file gets transformed to a single step in the resulting diagram (and empty lines are ignored).
+As you can see, each line of the input file gets transformed to a single step in the resulting diagram (where empty lines are ignored).

 Admittedly, strucure-wise our "Gin and Tonic" recipe is a bit boring.
 So read on, to learn how to create more interesting specifications.